opendatasoft/ods-documentation/source/sourcing_and_processing_data/federation.rst

 - All open datasets from every OpenDataSoft domains
 - Domain's subdomains (optionnal)

 From there the next step is to either select a whole dataset or to select a part of it.
-The filters are same than in one dataset, there are pre-defined filters, a query box and, if available, the geofilter.
+The filters are the same as in the dataset explore console, there are pre-defined filters, a query box and, if available, the geofilter.

 .. ifconfig:: language == 'en'